 If your interactions are more complex, you have a few options:

-If your customers are ordering from you multiple times a week (we see this with many of our manufacturing customers), or you often deal with tricky issues which require multiple calls to a helpdesk to resolve, real-time surveying may be a bad idea.
+Or you often deal with tricky issues which require multiple calls to a helpdesk to resolve, real-time surveying may be a bad idea.

 In this situation, you’ll get better results from periodic and passive customer feedback – for example web forms, or footer links in your email.
 But if you take this approach , it’s crucially important that your customer can find these forms when they need them.